The West Midlands All Day Bird Race Autumn 2018

 What is the West Midlands All Day Bird Race?

 Bird races have been a prominent feature of birding, from almost the very beginnings of the hobby in its modern form.
-Indeed, they've spawned books, and even a film, The Big Year (2011), which told the story of three North American birders that engaged in a race over the course of a year to see the most amount of bird species in a year.
+Indeed, they've spawned books, and even a film, The Big Year (2011), which told the story of three North American birders who engaged in a race to see the most amount of bird species over the course of a calendar year.
 In Britain, most birders, including yours truly keep a year list, but bird races here, typically take place over the course of a day.
 The most famous of these is the Norfolk Bird Race, where teams of birders race around the birding hot-spot that is Norfolk to try and see as many bird species in 24 hours.
 Its all done for charity and the winners even get a nice little trophy.

 In the West Midlands region, instead of teams of birders racing frantically around the region, you instead have a number of different birding sites competing with each other.
 Some sites will have a team of birders scouring every nook and cranny all day long, others will have a just couple, or even one birder on duty.
 There's no trophy or even any formality when it comes to entering.
 All you have to do is either turn up a reserve and inform the site leader of your sightings, or if you fancy entering your local patch, then simply inform the chap organizing it of your intention to enter, which can be done via social media e.g. Twitter.